-The condensed consolidated financial statements, other than the condensed consolidated balance sheet of December 29, 2001, included herein are unaudited; however, they contain all normal recurring accruals and adjustments which, in the opinion of management, are necessary to present fairly the consolidated financial position of Silicon Laboratories Inc. and its subsidiaries (collectively, the "Company") at March 30, 2002, the consolidated results of its operations for the three months ended March 30, 2002 and March 31, 2001 and the consolidated statements of cash flows for the three months ended March 30, 2002 and March 31, 2001.
+The condensed consolidated financial statements included herein are unaudited; however, they contain all normal recurring accruals and adjustments which, in the opinion of management, are necessary to present fairly the consolidated financial position of Silicon Laboratories Inc. and its subsidiaries (collectively, the "Company") at March 31, 2001 and the consolidated results of its operations and cash flows for the three months ended March 31, 2001 and April 1, 2000.
 All intercompany accounts and transactions have been eliminated.
-The results of operations for the three months ended March 30, 2002 are not necessarily indicative of the results to be expected for the full year.
+The results of operations for the three months ended March 31, 2001 are not necessarily indicative of the results to be expected for the full year.

 The accompanying unaudited condensed consolidated financial statements do not include footnotes and certain financial presentations normally required under accounting principles generally accepted in the United States.
-Therefore, these financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 29, 2001, included in the Company's Form 10-K filed with the Securities and Exchange Commission on January 22, 2002.
+Therefore, these financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 30, 2000, included in the Company's Form 10-K filed with the Securities and Exchange Commission.